huql3k/tuf-b760m-wifi-d4-hackintosh/README.md

 - AirDrop is not available

 ## Attention
--V mode has been turned off
+- V mode has been turned off